-Amiable Warriors is being published in three volumes over the next two years.
+Amiable Warriors is being published in three volumes over the next few years.
 Volume One, A Space to Breathe was published in February 2015, by Paradise Press.

 This wonderful book celebrates those early days of CHE and honours those brave pioneers who weren't afraid to speak out in the fight for Equality in what were unenlightened times.
 I'm proud to have been there.

 — from the Foreword by Paul O'Grady

 The Campaign for Homosexual Equality (CHE), which celebrated its 50th anniversary in 2014, was at one time the largest LGBT organisation the UK has ever seen.
 Founded in Manchester in 1964 as the North Western Homosexual Law Reform Committee (NWHLRC) was active in the campaign that resulted in the partial decriminalisation of sex between men in 1967.
 Thereafter it changed its name, broadened its aims, and became a nationwide organisation providing social groups around the country as well as continuing to fight for full equality for LGBT people.
 Today it operates on a smaller scale, but has funded the writing of this book.

 Amiable Warriors is a major contribution to a neglected area of British social history, highlighting the major personalities involved, set against the currents of thought and activity of the time.
 Volume One, A Space to Breathe, traces CHE from its origins in 1964 as a small law reform committee in Manchester to the point where it had become a nationwide grass-roots campaign with local groups in London and elsewhere.